Hughzu/trackstack/docs/TESTING.md

 - Playwright login helpers now explicitly assert that `/api/auth/login` succeeds before continuing into module tests.
 - When auth transport behavior changes, update both Go auth transport tests and at least one browser flow that authenticates through `/api/auth/login`.

-For `apps/server-next`, bearer-auth changes should be validated backend-first with Docker and `curl` before the frontend migration exists:
+For `apps/server-next`, bearer-auth changes should be validated backend-first with the rebuild runtime and `curl` before the frontend migration exists:

+- run `go run ./cmd/server` from `apps/server-next`
+- run `go run ./cmd/seed-user` from `apps/server-next`
-- run `docker compose up --build go-backend`
+- run `./scripts/e2e.sh` from `apps/server-next`
 - verify `POST /api/auth/login` returns a JSON bearer token payload and no auth cookie
 - verify `GET /api/auth/session` returns `401` without `Authorization: Bearer <jwt>` and `200` with it
 - verify protected routes under `/api/heat/*`, `/api/calories/*`, and `/api/expenses/*` reject missing bearer headers and succeed with a valid bearer token